Animal Bite Prevention

 Goal

-The goal of the Bureau of Health’s Animal Bite Prevention program is to prevent animal bites that can lead to serious injury or rabies.
+The goal of the Health Bureau’s Animal Bite Prevention program is to prevent animal bites that can lead to serious injury or rabies.

 Animal bites pose a public health problem to the community.
 Bites can lead to injuries and infectious diseases, including rabies.
-Rabies is a preventable viral disease of mammals most often transmitted through the bite of a rabid animal.
-The vast majority of rabies cases reported to the Centers for Disease Control and Prevention (CDC) each year occur in wild animals like raccoons, skunks, bats, and foxes.
+Rabies is a preventable viral disease that is most often transmitted through the bite of a rabid animal.
+The vast majority of rabies cases reported to the Centers for Disease Control and Prevention (CDC) each year occur in wild animals like bats, foxes, raccoons, and skunks.
 Domestic animals account for less than 10% of the reported rabies cases with cats, cattle, and dogs most often reported rabid.
 Rabies virus infects the central nervous system, causing encephalopathy and ultimately death.
-Early symptoms of rabies in humans are nonspecific, consisting of fever, headache, and general malaise.
-As the disease progresses, neurological symptoms appear and may include insomnia, anxiety, confusion, slight or partial paralysis, excitation, hallucinations, agitation, hypersalivation, difficulty swallowing, and hydrophobia (fear of water).
+Early symptoms of rabies in humans are nonspecific, consisting of fever, general malaise, and headache.
+As the disease progresses, neurological symptoms appear and may include agitation, anxiety, confusion, difficulty swallowing, excitation, hallucinations, hydrophobia (fear of water), hypersalivation, insomnia, and slight or partial paralysis.
 Death usually occurs within days of the onset of symptoms.

 What Can You Do to Prevent the Spread of Rabies?